|Origin of Schuko®

 Earthed appliance couplers were already introduced in Germany in the early 1920s (see DIN VDE 4990).
 These couplers were not polarized, so a three-wired cord was necessary.
 The couplers had outer lying earth-clips in combination with a metal case surrounding and protecting the connectors inside.
 When plugging, the earth clips get in contact with an open metal box surrounding the connection pins of the appliance.

 Albert Büttner just transferred that basic idea onto a plug and wall socket.
 The case of the plug was an earthed metal shell and two earth-clips were assembled inside the socket (fig. 2).
 Not quite new, but extremely good was the idea of recessing the socket to prevent contact between fingers and the pins of the plug while inserting.
 But also insuring this way the earth-clips will get in contact first, before the pins.
+Details are shown on a separate page.

-The ABL construction was not really successful on the market, because at this time it was not required to earth appliances at home.
+The ABL construction was not really successful on the market, because at that time it was not required to earth appliances at home.
 And the price of the cord – not even including the special wall socket - was about double of a normal unearthed one.

 Early earthed appliance cord and wall socket.
 The illustration is taken from a 1928 appliance catalogue of the AEG Company in Berlin.
 They offered it to their customers as a “Küchenschnur” (kitchen-cord).
 This surely is a variation of the 1926 Büttner-patent.
 The wall-plug (right) has a flat form like an appliance coupler (left) and the connections for the pins and the earth-clips are assembled in one line inside a metal-cased socket.
 The museum collection has a similar appliance coupler (see ABL plug no. 13).
 The Büttner patent originally showed a plug with a circular base and the earth-clips assembled in a 90º angle rotated from the line of the connection holes in the socket.